1 Line (Sound Transit): Route

-The northern terminus of the 1 Line is Lynnwood City Center station, a major bus hub in Snohomish County in downtown Lynnwood.
+The shared northern terminus of the 1 Line and 2 Line is Lynnwood City Center station, a major bus hub in Snohomish County in downtown Lynnwood.
 Trains depart from the station on an elevated guideway over Scriber Creek and a bus yard used by the Edmonds School District before it follows the west side of Interstate 5.
 The tracks descend into a trench before crossing over Interstate 5 in Mountlake Terrace.
 The 1 Line reaches its first outbound stop, Mountlake Terrace station over 236th Street Southwest, and continues on an elevated guideway that crosses State Route 104 into Shoreline and King County.
 The tracks then descend to the surface and continue along the east side of Interstate 5 to serve Shoreline North/185th station, which includes a two-story parking garage and terminus for the Swift Bus Rapid Transit system.
 The 1 Line continues south until it reaches the elevated Shoreline South/148th station, the future terminus of the Stride S3 Line.
 The line travels into Seattle on an elevated guideway that passes Jackson Park and the future Pinehurst station, an infill station at Northeast 130th Street.
 After a brief return to the surface alignment, the tracks travel over several streets near the Northgate Mall and approaches Northgate station.